leuas/Vrdndi/README.md

 cd Vrdndi/scripts

 python demo.py
 ```

 For detail or general usage, please see [Usage Guide](docs/USAGE.md)

 ## Privacy Notes
+**Data Privacy**

-All the data is processed locally.
-You would use the data yourself to train the model.
+All data that's used in this project is processed locally.
+It's in the ``data/`` folder.
+You have full control over it.

+**Internet Requirement**
+* **Pipelines**: If you download the base BGE-M3 model, Sentence Transformer and its tokenizers, you could run it without Internet.

+* **Website**: The local website need to access to Internet to render Youtube video.

 ## Website
-The website is functional as watching video and scrolling the feed and giving feedback.
+The NiceGUI website is functional as watching video and scrolling the feed and giving feedback.

 Main page would render 21 videos at once, you could press the ``LOAD MORE`` button to get more videos